materialsvirtuallab/maml/maml/apps/bowsr/README.md

 ## Bayesian Optimization With Symmetry Relaxation Algorithm (BOWSR)

-The BWOSR app is designed for obtaining near-equilibrium crystal structures via bayesian optimization and graph deep learning energy model without expensive DFT.
+The BOWSR app is designed for obtaining near-equilibrium crystal structures via bayesian optimization and graph deep learning energy model without expensive DFT.
 The current implementation is compatible with energy evaluators for [MEGNet](https://github.com/materialsvirtuallab/megnet)